TrellixVulnTeam/favor_GI5G/README.md

  - Some Android specific optimizations at the C++ layer wouldn't hurt: the reader keeping contacts in a hash by id for faster lookup, and the processor potentially pushing cache information up to a separate java layer cache proactively.
  - Spend some time with a query analyzer and make sure that SQLlite is getting the best use possible out of our indices, and think about what might be worth changing if not.
- - In a perfect world, our methods to update contacts would properly adjust the state of the contacts and their held addresses instead of just marking the list as needing to be refreshed.
-This will take a little bit of work to do elegantly though - additions must create a new contact with an address _and_ ensure no other contacts have that address, and of course updates just to address linkages must do something similar.
-Deletions should be relatively simple.

 Presentation Principles
 ==